human-nature-lab/breadboard-website/docs/v/2.3.2/scripting/recipes.md

 ### Surveys in breadboard
-See the [Form](../modules/form.md) for the easiest way to conduct simple surveys.
-More complex surveys can be created using the methods below.

 You may want to conduct a survey or, in the course of a game, have your participant enter input beyond pushing buttons.
 This is supported through a `custom` parameter of the player action object.

 You can put any HTML form elements in the custom parameter of the player action.
-Make sure to add the class `param` to the input so the value will be accessible from the breadboard result closure.
+Make sure to add the class `param` to the input so the value will be acessible from the breadboard result closure.
 In addition, add a `ng-model` attribute and set the input as `required` if you want the survey question to be required.

 ###### Recipe
 ```groovy